How to Succeed with Sex: Reception

 The New York Times praised the film's dialogue as ironic, literal and even occasionally funny" and said the women were "lovely".

-Gene Siskel called it "repetitive and not erotic."
+Film critic Gene Siskel called it "repetitive and not erotic."

 The Los Angeles Times said "over the years veteran low budget producer Sam Katzman has racked up a reputation for spotting a trend and cashing in on it, but he's awfully late in getting into nudies" adding the film was "not only too late, it offers too little for its genre."